 - Always refer to the manufacturers manual if you are struggling with the set-up of your electric coffee mill.

-For manual grinders, the proper grind size is dependent entirely on the grade of the beans you are using and how long you turn the crank handle for.
+For hand grinders, the proper grind size is dependent entirely on the grade of the beans you are using and how long you turn the crank handle for.
 The more turns the handle receives, the finer the ground coffee will be.

 Q: How long does it take to grind coffee?

-A: Again, this depends on what type of grinder you have, as well as the settings and features of the electric coffee grinder.
+A: Again, this depends on what type of grinder you have, as well as the settings and features of the electric grinder.
 For example, some grinders use a slow setting to reduce the static produced in the grinding process, while others are proud of having a very quick processor which can take only seconds.
 Overall, the process should take no longer than a minute but are usually a matter of up to 30 seconds.

 Q: How do I clean my coffee grinder?